MicrosoftDocs/power-automate-docs/articles/create-generative-actions.md

 ## Monitor a generative action

 You can monitor the run history and the performance of your generative action from the **My flows** page in Power Automate.
-You can also edit or customize your generative action at any time.
+You can also edit or customize your generative action at any time from within the cloud flow designer.

 To monitor and edit a generative action, follow these steps: